sachinkoradiya/ML-Algorithm/README.md

 # ROC Curve
  in this model have csv file of resume data and then train and test model. result of the model is completed , passed with error and drop case. based on output generate ROC Curve.

+# Using Liberary
+-->Pandas
+-->Numpy
+-->Matplotlib
+-->Seaborn
+-->SkLearn

+# Dataset
+ Dataset is available on kaggle and also in repository